vsklad/vsklad.github.io/readme.md

         encode SHA1 -vH 0xa11f66f0e618011e6cfab657cb05c8fa7c23bc26 sha1H.cnf

-6. Generate SHA-1 encoding for the given ASCII string as a message with hash value computed and assigned and with the first 8 bits of the message left as variables.
+6. Generate SHA-1 encoding for the given ASCII string as a message with hash value computed and assigned, also with the first 8 bits of the message left as variables.
 Note that since the values are big-endian, the first 8 bits are the most significant bits of the first word of the message.

         encode SHA1 -vM string:CNFGen pad:sha1 except:1..8 -vH compute sha1.cnf

-7. Generate a SHA-1 encoding with both message and hash value set to random values except for the random 8 bits of the message are kept as variables.
+7. Generate a SHA-1 encoding with both message and hash value set to random values except for the random 8 bits of the message which are kept as variables.

         encode SHA1 -vM random:504 -vH random:160 sha1_random.cnf

 ## Verification
 It is possible to verify the correctness of the resulting formula using the following techniques and the tool itself.

 1. Generating a SHA encoding with a particular message outputs its hash value.
-This value can be verified using any alternative SHA implementation including those available online, e.g. http://www.sha1-online.com.
+This value can be verified using any alternative SHA implementation including those available online, e.g. <http://www.sha1-online.com>.
 2. Assigning a message to a previously generated SHA encoding outputs its hash value; the encoding may be:
    - fully unassigned, with all message and hash value bits as binary variables
    - with some bits set beforehand using "assign" command